Stonehenge: 21st century

 More recent excavations include a series of digs conducted between 2003 and 2008 known as the Stonehenge Riverside Project, led by Mike Parker Pearson.
 The project mainly investigated other monuments in the landscape and their relationship to the stones—notably, Durrington Walls, where another "Avenue" leading to the River Avon was discovered.
-The point where Stonehenge Avenue meets the river was also excavated, revealing a previously unknown circular area that likely housed four additional stones, most likely serving as a marker for the avenue's starting point.
+The point where Stonehenge Avenue meets the river was also excavated, revealing a previously unknown circular area that probably housed four additional stones, most probably serving as a marker for the avenue's starting point.

 In April 2008, Tim Darvill of the University of Bournemouth and Geoff Wainwright of the Society of Antiquaries began another dig inside the stone circle to retrieve datable fragments of the original bluestone pillars.
 They were able to date the erection of some bluestones to 2300 BC, although this may not reflect the earliest erection of stones at Stonehenge.
 They also discovered organic material dating to 7000 BC, which, along with the Mesolithic postholes, supports the site having been in use at least 4,000 years before Stonehenge was started.
 In August and September 2008, as part of the Riverside Project, Julian C. Richards and Mike Pitts excavated Aubrey Hole 7, removing the cremated remains from several Aubrey Holes that had been excavated by Hawley in the 1920s, and re-interred in 1935.
 A licence for the removal of human remains at Stonehenge had been granted by the Ministry of Justice in May 2008, in accordance with the Statement on burial law and archaeology issued in May 2008.
 One of the conditions of the licence was that the remains should be reinterred within two years and that, in the intervening period, they should be kept safely, privately, and decently.

 A new landscape investigation was conducted in April 2009.
 A shallow mound, rising to about 40 cm, was identified between stones 54 (inner circle) and 10 (outer circle), clearly separated from the natural slope.
 It has not been dated, but speculation that it represents careless backfilling following earlier excavations seems disproved by its representation in eighteenth- and nineteenth-century illustrations.
 There is some evidence that, as an uncommon geological feature, it could have been deliberately incorporated into the monument at the outset.
 A circular, shallow bank, little more than 10 cm high, was found between the Y and Z hole circles, with a further bank lying inside the "Z" circle.
 These are interpreted as the spread of spoil from the original Y and Z holes, or, more speculatively, as hedge banks planted deliberately to screen activities within.